Ellerman History, Family Crest & Coats of Arms

 - Herman Ellerman, American politician, U.S. Collector of Internal Revenue for South Dakota, 1909

-- Helen Ellerman, American Democrat politician, Alternate Delegate to Democratic National Convention from Kansas, 1984
+- Helen Ellerman, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Kansas, 1984

 - Ellis T. Ellerman, American Republican politician, Member of Missouri State House of Representatives from St. Charles County, 1949-50